wtistang/LibertyGettingStarted-Lab/README_ori.md

 In this section of the lab, you got an impression how to create and use configuration snippets:

-* used the **Liberty Tools configuration assistant** to create configuration snippets and to configure Liberty.
+- You used the **Liberty Tools configuration assistant** to create configuration snippets and to configure Liberty.
-* used the **Liberty featureUtility tool** to install missing features.
+- You used the **Liberty featureUtility tool** to install missing features.
-* learned how to use **variables** to make the configuration more portable.
+- You learned how to use **variables** to make the configuration more portable.
-* learned how to use **includes** to split the configuration into multiple re-usable files.
+- You learned how to use **includes** to split the configuration into multiple re-usable files.
-* created a security configuration.
+- You created a security configuration.

 Comments:

-* Instead of using the Liberty Tools configuration assistant in Visual Studio Code, you could also use the product documentation and copy & paste to create Liberty configuration snippets.
+- Instead of using the Liberty Tools configuration assistant in Visual Studio Code, you could also use the product documentation and copy & paste to create Liberty configuration snippets.
-* You could also use the IBM migration tools to transform an existing configuration for WebSphere Traditional and other runtimes into a Liberty configuration.
+- You could also use the IBM migration tools to transform an existing configuration for WebSphere Traditional and other runtimes into a Liberty configuration.

-### 6.5 Liberty Administration
+### 6.4.3 Install and configure Liberty from the command line.

-Now let’s switch to Liberty Admistrator role and explor how to install and configure Liberty from an administrator point of view.
+Now let’s install and configure Liberty from an administrator point of view.

 A traditional administrator typically downloads the application server binaries from the IBM pages and uses a regular editor instead of an IDE like Visual Studio to configure Liberty.
 To download the latest version of WebSphere Liberty, the administrator can use the IBM support page https://www.ibm.com/support/pages/recommended-updates-websphere-application-server

-### 6.5.1 Install Liberty from scratch
+### 6.4.3.1	Install Liberty from scratch

-The best practice for Liberty installation is to create a minimal installation by using the Liberty kernel image and install only the required features on top of it.
+Best practice is to create a minimal installation by using the Liberty kernel image and install only the required features on top of it.
 The latest WebSphere Liberty kernel image could be downloaded from the IBM support page.
-For simplicity, we will use the International License Agreement for Non-Warranted Programs (ILAN) package which is available as zip file at: https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/24.0.0.1/wlp-kernel-24.0.0.1.zip
+For simplicity, we will use the ILAN package which is available as zip file at: https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/24.0.0.1/wlp-kernel-24.0.0.1.zip

 1. Open a terminal window.